Afsheen-se/CrewAI-Agentic-Assignment/README.md

-# 🎵 AI-Powered Voice Interview System
+# 🎵 AI-Powered Onboarding System

 A comprehensive multi-agent AI system for automated student onboarding and selection, featuring voice analysis and intelligent scoring.